 Effective time management allows you to organise and prioritise your daily tasks.
 As a student you need to think about:

 This includes the amount of time you spend at University, time spent with family and friends, time spent sleeping, eating etc. Basically, until you work out how much time you spend on all the different activities you have during the week, you won't be able to work out how many free hours you have in a week for studying etc.

 - What are the areas you need to spend more time on?

 This relates to your goals and objectives for the duration of your course at Queen's.
 For example your long term objective is to graduate from University.
 In order to achieve this goal you need to set your objectives.
 These objectives need to be SMART (e.g. Specific, Measurable, Achievable, Realistic and Time Based).
-Click on the link in the right hand side menu for more information about Goals and Objectives.
+Click on the Setting Goals and Objectives section below for more information.

 - What are the areas you need to spend less time on?